 Users are expected to become familiar with the information in the User Services sections of the TACC web site in order to select the appropriate type and amount of TACC resources.

-When applying for an allocation on a HPC system you will be asked to estimate the number of system units (SU) you will require for the project.
-The following table indicates how SUs are calculated based on the wall-clock time of your jobs (measured in hours) and the amount of cores or nodes, depending on the system, used to run a job.
+When applying for an allocation on an HPC or Viz system you will be asked to estimate the number of system units (SU) you will require for the project.
+SUs are calculated based on the wall-clock time of your jobs (measured in hours) and the amount of cores or nodes, depending on the system, used to run a job.
 Each job run on the resource consumes the SUs allocated to a project.